preeti276/Agglomerative-Hierarchial-Clustering/README.md

 This repository contains an implementation of data analysis for both supervised and unsupervised learning.

 ## Supervised Learning: Random Forest
 Random Forest, an ensemble method, is implemented to enable data analysis on supervised data.
-It is implemented on the Boston dataset medv is the label, and the other 13 variables in the dataset are the attributes.
+It is implemented on the Boston dataset where medv is the label, and the other 13 variables in the dataset are the attributes.
 Since the label here is not categorical, it is a regression problem for data analysis.
-We will use 100 decision trees, each of height 3 here, to make an effective random forest model.
+We will use 100 decision trees, each of height 3, to make an effective random forest model.

 #### Input:
 Boston dataset with 506 13-attribute records and a label field for each record.